-Produced a series of experimental prints exploring the intersection of Mexican and Swiss design philosophies.
-Inspired by a popular meme, the project placed the phrase Imagínate vivir en Suiza y perderte de esto within a broader conversation about design recognition.
-Through archival research, experimental grid systems, and typographic layering, it honored Swiss innovation, Mexican visual culture, and the craftsmanship of Mexican rotulistas, creating an ongoing dialogue around the complexities of visual communication.
+Produced a series of experimental prints exploring the intersection of Mexican and Swiss design traditions.
+The project uses archival research, grid systems, and typographic layering to examine visual language, influence, and recognition.
+By placing the phrase Imagínate vivir en Suiza y perderte de esto within this framework, the work creates a dialogue between Swiss modernism, Mexican graphic culture, and the craftsmanship of rotulistas.

 Baron & Baron